 HSI serves as the portfolio manager for Wealth Track.
-AMUS and HSBC's Global Fund Approvals and Research (referred to as "GFAR") teams, provides HSI with certain administrative services for the Wealth Track Program.
-The Wealth Track Program provides globally diversified investment portfolios that are personalized to a client's goal, time horizon, risk capacity, current financial assets, and earnings power.
+AMUS and HSBC's Global Manager Selection team (referred to as "GMS") provide HSI with certain administrative services for Wealth Track.
+Wealth Track provides globally diversified investment portfolios that are personalized to a client's goal, time horizon, risk capacity, current financial assets, and earnings power.
 HSI does not engage in general short term market-timing, of asset classes, or sectors or individual securities.
-The Wealth Track Program's primary approach is to deliver total returns by implementing strategic asset allocations, making small tactical adjustment and rebalancing periodically.
+The Program's primary approach is to deliver total returns by implementing strategic asset allocations, making small tactical adjustment and rebalancing periodically.

 AMUS oversees the asset allocation models used.
 AMUS collaborates with HSBC Global Asset Management Ltd., an affiliate of AMUS, to develop the asset allocation models, considering both its long-term and its short-term tactical views.
 Over the long-term, Strategic Asset Allocations ("SAA") take into account long-term expectations for asset class performance subject to local constraints (e.g., appropriate asset classes and risk tolerance bands.
 As such, SAAs reflect our long-term expectations for capital markets balancing expected returns with a reasonable level of volatility for the models in the Program.
 SAAs are reviewed periodically.
 In the short-term, capital markets will often deviate from our expectations and present the opportunity to adjust our recommended allocations.
 In periodically reviewing the models, AMUS will make refinements to the asset allocation models using Tactical Asset Allocation ("TAA") which adjusts allocations considering short-term trends and relative valuations in capital markets.
 As such, TAA seeks to take advantage of relative valuation opportunities that arise in the short-term and are expected to enhance portfolio performance over the long-term.
-In making recommendations, AMUS will source the information and tools used in its analysis from both global and local teams balancing our long-term strategic expectations with short-term tactical opportunities.
+In making recommendations, AMUS will source the information and tools used in its analysis from both global and local teams, balancing our long-term strategic expectations with short-term tactical opportunities.
 This means that HSBC Securities, at its discretion, may change the asset allocation models periodically based upon the advice provided by AMUS.